-Spend six weeks this summer conducting university-level research in state-of-the-art laboratories, alongside some of the sharpest scientific minds in the country.Program begins June 30th »
+Take six weeks this summer to advance your knowledge and boost your education—conduct university-level research in laboratories with some of the brightest scientific minds in the nation.

-We have research opportunities in the following subject areas: astronomy, biology, biomedical engineering, chemistry, electrical and computer engineering, mechanical engineering, medical laboratory research, physics, and psychology.
+We offer hands-on research opportunities in the following areas: astronomy, biology, biomedical engineering, chemistry, electrical and computer engineering, mechanical engineering, medical laboratory research, neuroscience, physics, and psychology.

 The Big Picture

-Whether residing on campus or commuting, summer research interns enjoy a stimulating intellectual and social camaraderie with their peers, culminating in a scientific conference at the end of the program.
-Each student presents his or her research by creating a poster.
-In some cases, research interns submit their work to national science fair contests such as the Siemens Competition and the Intel Science Talent Search.
+Whether you live on campus or commute from home, you'll enjoy stimulating intellectual and social camaraderie with your fellow research interns, culminating in a poster symposium at the end of the program.
+In some cases, research interns submit work to highly regarded national science fair contests such as the Siemens Competition and the Intel Science Talent Search.

-For 35 years we've been facilitating rich research opportunities for high school students in Boston University labs.
-Our program has helped jump start the career of many a scientist, researcher, and professor.
-Become a part of this illustrious group of alums!
+For more than 37 years, Boston University has been providing rewarding research opportunities for high school students.
+The RISE program has helped kick-start the career of many a scientist, researcher, and professor.
+Take your place in this renowned group of alums today!

 Siemens Competition in Math, Science, and Technology Semifinalists (2014)